Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 \subsection{Damped wave equation formulation}

 We now eliminate the density in the velocity equation, in order to get an equation for the velocity alone.
-Starting from \eqref{eqobslrhou}, where feedbacks are given by \eqref{feedbackrhou}, we take the space derivative of the density equation, and the time derivative of the velocity equations:
+As we will see, this will allow us to more easily define the observers, and more particularly the differential operators $D_\rho$ and $D_u$.
+Starting from equations~\eqref{erroreq}, we take the space derivative of the density equation, and the time derivative of the velocity equations:

 We replace $\nabla r_{t}$ in the second equation by its expression given by the first equation, and we obtain: